canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

 from JS memory if they appear to completely overwrite previous segments that were previously pushed._

+_NOTE3: There's nothing in a `DummySegmentSink`'s definition that links it to the preload feature and we could imagine other usage for that type of in-JS storing of recent operations._

 ### Working around not having a ready `MediaSource`

-Under normal ("loading") conditions, we create a `MediaSource` object almost immediately after the `loadVideo` API is called, attach it to the `HTMLMediaElement` and then wait for that `MediaSource`'s `readyState` property to switch to `"open"`.
-All this so we can then create `SourceBuffer` and start playing.
+Under normal ("loading") conditions, we create a `MediaSource` object almost immediately after the `loadVideo` API is called, attach it to the `HTMLMediaElement` and then wait for that `MediaSource`'s `readyState` property to switch to `"open"` and for the `MediaKeys` to be linked to the `HTMLMediaElement`.
+All this so we can then load segments on the `SourceBuffer` and start playing.

-We cannot link a `MediaSource` to the `HTMLMediaElement` when preloading though.
-To work-around this, the `Core` part of the RxPlayer is now also aware that an `HTMLMediaElement` may not be available right away, and thus has separate initialization logic for when none is available yet.
+We do not want to link a `MediaSource` nor a `MediaKeys` to the `HTMLMediaElement` when preloading though.

-When it knows that no `HTMLMediaElement` is available, the `core` won't create the `MediaSource` yet and just create a `SegmentSinksStore` without one.
-The `SegmentSinksStore` then understand that it should create `DummySegmentSink` for the time being until a `MediaSource` is attached to it through its `attachMediaSource` method - which will happen when actually loading as the `HTMLMediaElement` will then be anounced as available.

-Signalment of whether an `HTMLMediaElement` is available is done through the usual message-based API
+To work-around this, the `Core` part of the RxPlayer now separates the concept of being "ready" to fetch+push segments and the concept of having the media element actually available for playback: the `Core` will start by creating a `SegmentSinksStore` without a `MediaSource` - leading it to create `DummySegmentSink` initially for all buffer types.

+Note that for code simplification purposes, this for now happen for all contents - not just the preloaded ones.
+We thus **always** begin by creating `DummySegmentSink` and storing segments in memory before actually switching to the real deal when ready.

+Generally when actually "loading" (and not "preloading"), segment fetching should take longer than the `MediaSource` and `MediaKeys` attachment logic in which case there shouldn't really be an observable in-JS storing of segments, not that this would be a problem anyway.
+It might even end up improving performance on devices where either `MediaSource`, `MediaKeys` attachment or both took a long time.

+This is implemented through a supplementary message from `main_thread` to `core`:
+`MediaElementReady`.

 ## Memory concerns